Aayush1104/Aayush1104/README.md

 I'm a 2A Computer Engineering student at the University of Waterloo 🎓

-🌟 Currently seeking Winter 2024 Internships 🌟
+🌟 Currently seeking Fall 2024 Internships 🌟

 ---